miketeo/ninja-multitenantdb-demo/README.md

 Compare the User tables on tenant1 and tenant2 databases.
 You will see different rows being created for each User table.

 You can continue to test with different account IDs, and create tasks for each account via the web UI.
 The system will know which database to use for the queries and data updates based on the web site's hostname.

+Tasks created via the web UI will be marked as "completed" within a few minutes by the *CompletionWorker* worker service at regular intervals.

 # General working of the demo